If Women Could Grow Beards: Gender Roles in the 21st Century

 To further a discussion about men and women, we have to talk about the traits that are associated with being a man or being a women.
 These are the general norms, and are actually easier to define than one would think.
 I have done some research on Feminism in my practice, and one of my projects was to compile data from hundreds of responders regarding the traits that they viewed as being feminine or masculine.
 Here are the most common traits of a women, most of these examples are listed here because they were on everyone's list that answered the survey and/or were on a large majority of lists, too many to leave out.

-- passive (like to be "taken care of" by their mates)
+- Passive (like to be "taken care of" by their mates)

-- self-critical, introspective thinking
+- Self-critical, introspective thinking

-- soft, kind, gentle
+- Soft, kind, gentle

-- sexually submissive
+- Sexually submissive

-- accepting, forgiving
+- Accepting, forgiving

 Would your list include some or most of the above characteristics?
 I found in my research that some of the characteristics listed could be grouped into one large defining role, such as nurturing, which can also mean motherly, giving, encouraging, etc. Women are also commonly referred to as kind, gentle, and soft, I felt it appropriate to group these as one.

-Walk like a man, in heels!
+Walk Like a Man, in Heels

-- non-emotional, passive
+- Non-emotional, passive

-- sexually aggressive
+- Sexually aggressive

 Clearly, society’s categories for what is masculine and feminine are unrealistic.
 They may not capture how we truly feel, how we behave, or how we define ourselves.
 All men have some so-called feminine traits, and all women have some so-called masculine traits.
-And we may show different traits at different times.
+Additionally, we may show these different traits at different times.
 Our cultures teach women and men to be the opposite of each other in many ways.
 The truth is that we are more alike than different.